 Healing Affirmations for your Root Chakra

-Hey there mamma,
+Hey there mindful parent,

 Are you feeling like you're not getting enough time to yourself?
 Is it making you stressed, irritable and less patient with your children?